andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-delegation-works-a-swift-developer-guide.md

 ##### Protocols as blueprints

 With a single blueprint, there can be many homes constructed.
-The fine details of their construction may differ, but in the end, houses of some similarity that satisfy the blueprint&#8217;s specifications are built.
+The fine details of their construction may differ, but in the end, houses of some similarity that satisfy the blueprint's specifications are built.

-So, too with a protocol: Many classes can be built that follow the protocol&#8217;s specifications.
-At the end of the day, the fine details of each class&#8217; implementation (the stuff between the curly braces `{ ... }`) may differ, but if they adopt the protocol, they&#8217;ll be similar in at least the fact that they provide the named behavior it specified.
+So, too with a protocol: Many classes can be built that follow the protocol's specifications.
+At the end of the day, the fine details of each class' implementation (the stuff between the curly braces `{ ... }`) may differ, but if they adopt the protocol, they'll be similar in at least the fact that they provide the named behavior it specified.

 ##### Protocols as contracts

 Another analogy from the legal world is popular for describing protocols: Protocols are similar to _contracts_.
-It&#8217;s this contractual idea that actually makes the most sense to me when it comes to delegation.
+It's this contractual idea that actually makes the most sense to me when it comes to delegation.

 A contract is the &#8220;thing&#8221; in the middle of two parties who are trying to negotiate a deal.
 To one party, the contract is a _guarantee_ of some terms that will be satisfied.
 To the _other_ party, the contract is a set of _obligations_.

 In the delegation design pattern, protocols serve the same kind middle-man role as a contract.
 To the delegat_or_ class, the protocol is a guarantee that some behavior will be supplied by the other party (the delegate).
-To the delegate class, the protocol is a set of obligations &#8211; things it must implement when it &#8220;signs the contract&#8221;, or in Swift terms, &#8220;adopts the protocol&#8221;.
+To the delegate class, the protocol is a set of obligations – things it must implement when it &#8220;signs the contract&#8221;, or in Swift terms, &#8220;adopts the protocol&#8221;.

-While the person signing the contract probably gets something out of the deal, the focus in the analogy we&#8217;re making to protocols and the delegation pattern is on the person on the guarantee end.
+While the person signing the contract probably gets something out of the deal, the focus in the analogy we're making to protocols and the delegation pattern is on the person on the guarantee end.

 That person, being guaranteed by the contract that certain terms will be executed by the person who signs the deal, is free to make decisions and take action based on that promise.